Editor’s note: The winner of the Chief Officer Awards Public Company CFO Award announced June 17 is Alison Harbrecht of GDIT.

 On June 17, WashingtonExec will be virtually celebrating the most impactful and innovative C-suite executives in government and industry.
 These chief officers work in technology, security, data, operations, finance, business and more, excelling on both sides of the government contracting sector.
 Our team of judges have chosen the finalists for the inaugural Chief Officer Awards, so before we announce the winners during the event, we wanted to get to know the finalists a bit better.
 This Q&A series highlights their careers, successes, proud professional moments and notable risks.

-John Ustica is chief financial officer at Siemens Government Technologies and a finalist in the Public Company CFO Award category
+Lloyd Howell is chief financial officer and treasurer at Booz Allen Hamilton and a finalist in the Public Company CFO Award category.

-What has made you successful in your current role?
+What made you successful in your current role?